Emergency Preparedness Checklist

 The best time to prepare for a disaster is before it strikes.
 Planning for survival in advance is the ultimate way to ensure the safety of you, your family, and those you love.
 Having well-stocked emergency kits in your home, cars and at your business should be an essential part of your preparations.

 You may choose to build your own emergency kit or opt to jump-start your preparedness by purchasing a comprehensive kit and adding personal items to it.
-Either way, it is better to have an emergency kit at your disposal than to encounter a potentially life-threatening emergency situation and not having one.

-6 Essential Emergency Supplies You Should Always Have Readily Available
+6 Essential Emergency Supplies

 - Ready-to-eat canned meats, fruits, and vegetables